International Financial Assistance Projects Sponsored by the Office of International and Tribal Affairs

 Length and Time Phasing of Assistance

 EPA normally funds grants and cooperative agreements on a 12-month basis.
 However, EPA can negotiate the project period with each applicant based on project requirements.
-EPA limits project periods to 5 years.
-Payments will be on an advance letter of credit or reimbursement basis; recipient must request the initial advance payment on SF 270, Request for Advance or Reimbursement.
+EPA limits project periods to 7 years.
+Method of payment will be determined at the time of award.
 Assistance is awarded by project.

 Who do I contact about this opportunity?